 Hi, I’m Edie.

-Welcome to my corner of the web.
+Welcome!
 I’m a double-certified Integrative Nutrition Health Coach (INHC) and Nutrition Consultant (CNC).
-I help women navigate fertility, pregnancy, and the postpartum time period.
+I help women navigate hormones, fertility, and the postpartum time period.
 I guide parents and caregivers as they introduce solids to their babies.
-I’m also a freelance writer, ghostwriter, and develop recipes for health-forward brands.
+I’m also an experienced freelance writer, ghostwriter, and develop recipes for health-forward brands.
 After years of working in tech, I said sayonara to an industry that felt disconnected from my true calling.
 I took a leap of faith, and here we are.

 I have a passion for practical wellness, menstrual health, sustainable living, and wholesome food.
 I’m a mom to a toddler, navigating motherhood and family life in Denver, Colorado.
-This space doubles as my creative outlet and journal—a way to document everything from seasonable recipes to all-things home, hormone health, raising a baby, and more.
+This space doubles as my creative outlet and journal—a way to document everything from seasonal recipes to all-things blood sugar balance, hormone health, toddler nutrition, and more.
 Thank you for stopping by.

 Where did you get your health coaching certifications?